opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 ## Creating a Simple OSC Plugin
 Now that a basic OSGi project is set up, an OSC plugin implementation is needed.
-> This tutorial refers mostly to an OSC Manager Plugin however, the process is similar for an SDN Controller plugin.
+>Note: This tutorial refers mostly to an OSC Manager Plugin however, the process is similar for an SDN Controller plugin.

 To implement a plugin, we must make the OSC Plugin API dependency available as a Maven dependency: